 The art of vintage posters has experienced a renaissance in the last two decades, as new generations rediscover the illustrations and paintings of the past.
 Original travel posters are now highly collectible items.
 In 2014, Christie’s sold Henri de Toulouse-Lautrec’s Moulin Rouge lithograph for £314,500, its highest-grossing travel poster in history.
 I grew up with this image printed on a set of coasters that my mum purchased while travelling in France.
 For those who aren’t millionaires yet, prints of vintage posters can also be purchased at much more reasonable prices.

-It could have been Joseph Binder (1898–1972), who graduated from the Vienna School of Arts and Crafts before establishing his own graphic design studio, Vienna Graphics, specialising in advertising and poster design.
+Joseph Binder (1898–1972), graduated from the Vienna School of Arts and Crafts before establishing his own graphic design studio, Vienna Graphics, specialising in advertising and poster design.
 After visiting the US as a guest lecturer at the Chicago Art Institute and Minneapolis School of Art, he immigrated to New York in 1936.
 He created modernist masterpieces for American Railroads, American Airlines, and United Airlines such as these.